 It is the Corporation's policy to permit employees to accumulate earned but unused sick pay benefits.
-Sick benefits can be accumulated to a maximum of 480 hours and can be carried forward to the subsequent fiscal year.
-When separated from employment, employees' sick leave benefits can be cashed out for one tenth of the cash value.
+Sick benefits can be accumulated for unlimited days in the current year and a maximum of 200 hours can be carried forward to the subsequent fiscal year.
+When separated from employment, employees' sick leave benefits are considered ended and no reimbursement is provided.
 However, upon retirement, an employee's accumulated annual sick leave may be converted to a greater retirement benefit or payment of the retired employee's health insurance premiums.
 The cost of the increased retirement option is the liability of the West Virginia Consolidated Public Retirement Board.
 The payment of health insurance premiums must be absorbed by the last agency employing the retiree and is included as part of the OPEB liability.

 For purposes of measuring the net OPEB liability, deferred outflows of resources and deferred inflows of resources related to OPEB, and OPEB expense, information about the fiduciary net position of the State OPEB Plan and additions to/deductions from the OPEB Plan's fiduciary net position have been determined on the same basis as they are reported by West Virginia Retiree Health Benefit Trust Fund (RHBT).
 For this purpose, benefit payments are recognized when due and payable in accordance with the benefit terms.
 Investments are reported at fair value, except for certain pooled investments, money market investments and participating interest-earning investment contracts that have a maturity at the time of purchase of one year or less, which are reported at amortized cost.
-See Note 5 for further discussion.
+See Note 12 for further discussion.

-NOTE 2 CASH HELD AT FISCAL YEAR-END
+NOTE 2 CASH HELD AT FISCAL YEAR END

-At June 30, 2020 and 2019, the Corporation held cash and cash equivalents of \$676,862 and \$799,983, respectively, consisting of unexpended West Virginia Public Defender Service grant funds.
+At June 30, 2020 and 2019, the Corporation held cash and cash equivalents of \$202,772 and \$177,074, respectively, consisting of unexpended West Virginia Public Defender Service grant funds.
 West Virginia Public Defender Services considered this amount in determining the appropriate level of disbursements in the succeeding fiscal year necessary to fund the Corporation's normal operating activities.